Medicare and Medicaid: What You Need to Know

 Understanding Medicare vs. Medicaid

-First, let’s talk about each of the programs and how they compare.
-Medicare and Medicaid are both government programs that provide health coverage to individuals in need.
-But, how do they differ?
-Let’s go through an overview of each.
+Medicare and Medicaid are both government programs that provide health coverage to individuals in need, but how do they differ?
+Let’s look at each program to learn more about coverage and benefits.

-• Part A (Hospital Insurance) covers inpatient hospital stays, care from nursing facilities, hospice care, and specific home health services.
+• Part A (Hospital Insurance) covers inpatient hospital care, skilled nursing facility care, hospice care, and some home health care.
 Part A typically does not require a premium if you or your spouse paid Medicare taxes while working.

-• Part B (Medical Insurance) covers outpatient care, doctor appointments, preventative screenings/services, and specific home health services.
-Individuals usually pay a monthly premium for this part based on their annual income.
+• Part B (Medical Insurance) covers outpatient care, services from physicians and other healthcare providers, durable medical equipment, and some preventative screenings and services.
+Individuals usually pay a monthly premium for Part B that is based on their annual income.

-• Part C (Medicare Advantage) includes coverage from Part A and Part B, plus additional benefits, such as vision, dental, and wellness services.
-Plan C may have different costs and coverage options since it is a private insurance plan.
+• Part C (Medicare Advantage) includes coverage from Part A and Part B, and can also include other benefits such as vision, dental, and wellness services.
+Medicare Advantage plans are offered through private insurance carriers and may have different coverage options and costs based on service areas.

-• Part D (Prescription Drug Coverage) covers a portion of prescription drugs through private insurance plans.
-Individuals pay a monthly premium for this part.
-Coverage may vary depending on the plan.
+• Part D (Prescription Drug Coverage) covers a portion of prescription drug costs through private insurance plans.
+Individuals pay a monthly premium for Part D. Coverage options, copays, and co-insurance may vary depending on the plan.

 What is Medicaid?